 Representative Giddings shared the following:

 Pay attention to the language.
 She names those who voted for the rule, calling them “republicans” and equating their action to tyranny.
-A common theme amongst the liberty-minded legislators and their handlers is to view anyone who does not follow the liberty caucus line to be a RINO (Republican In Name Only) as if they have the sole claim to what is conservatism.
+A common theme amongst the liberty-minded legislators and their handlers is to view anyone who does not follow the Freedom Caucus line to be a RINO (Republican In Name Only) as if they have the sole claim to what is conservatism.

 Then she shared the article she published on Gem State Patriot…